Tutoring and Support Options

 - Meet with your instructor or teaching assistant (TA) when have any questions about the course material or assignments

-- Attend the Department's evening help sessions.
-These are open to students taking any introductory physics course.
+- Attend the Department's evening help sessions, if available.
+Some of these are open to students taking any introductory physics course.
+Ask your instructor.

 - Contact a Physics Department-sponsored tutor and pay a fee for tutoring support.
 The fee is set by the individual tutor.

 - Matthew Epland - physics graduate student - email@example.com

 - Dong Wang - physics graduate student firstname.lastname@example.org